Yula Beeri

 Yula is also the former bassist and music writer for The World Inferno Friendship Society, Nanuchka, and Star Fucking Hipsters.
 Her collaborations include working with Brian Viglione of The Dresden Dolls, Franz Nicolay of The Hold Steady, Tamir Muskat of Balkan Beatbox, Stefan Zeniuk of Gato Loco, Roy Gurel of Electro Morocco, Shlomi Lavie of Marcy Playground, Taylor Galassi of This Way to the Egress, Torcher Chamber, and many others.

-She recently became the lead singer in Yuval Semo's Seasonal Beast.

-She currently plays with Yula and the Extended Family based at The Hive NYC in Brooklyn, New York.
+She is the lead singer in Yuval Semo's Seasonal Beast.
+She plays with Yula and the Extended Family based at The Hive NYC in Brooklyn, New York.